 These kind of qualities are excellent, noble, honourable, and worthy of respect.
 Someone who seeks to possess such characteristics would be considered a very upright and respectable person!

 These qualities are very similar to the qualities of our heavenly Father:

 - … Yahuwah Elohim [the LORD God], merciful and gracious, longsuffering, and abundant in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin … (Exodus 34:6-7)

-- Thy mercy, Yahuwah [the LORD], is in the heavens; and thy faithfulness reacheth unto the clouds.
+- Your mercy, Yahuwah [the LORD], extends to the heavens; and Your faithfulness reaches unto the clouds.
 (Psalms 36:5)

 - Yahuwah [the LORD] is merciful and gracious, slow to anger, and plenteous in mercy.
 (Psalms 103:8)

 - Gracious is Yahuwah [the LORD], and righteous; yea, our God is merciful.
 (Psalms 116:5)

 Our heavenly Father is righteous, holy, merciful, gracious, faithful, and honourable, and He desires that His children should be as He is.
 If we desire to be a follower of Messiah, we will choose to learn what good and respectful behaviour is, and practice it.

 Learning to Be Respectful

 Learning to exhibit respect takes effort and determination.
 We must make a conscious decision to show honour where honour is due.
 And we especially need to be sensitive to understand the various authorities we relate to, and to show respect and honour to them.